trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 1. Compile the contract.

-   > Note : Remove the file `pokeGame.parameterList.jsligo` to remove all unnecessary error logs as there is need to maintain this file anymore.
+   > Note: Remove the file `pokeGame.parameterList.jsligo` to remove all unnecessary error logs as there is need to maintain this file anymore.

    ```bash
    TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo